-4. Yamaha Mg10Xu 10-Input Stereo Mixer With Effects
+1. Yamaha Mg10Xu 20-Input Stereo Mixer With Effects

-This mixer from Yamaha has 10 inputs, making it capable enough for performances and larger home studios.
-It also has built-in digital effects, high-pass filters, and three-band equalizers.
+This mixer from Yamaha has 20 inputs, making it capable enough for performances and larger home studios.
+It also has built-in digital effects, high-pass filters and three-band equalizers.
 There are enough features to precisely control the quality of the sound and add unique effects.
 Compressors are kept to a single knob, making it easier to maintain the quality of the sound.
-An added convenience is that you can plug directly to your computer using the USB output.
+An added convenience is that you can plug directly into your computer using the USB output.